sourcefrog/conserve/doc/style.md

 Tests for observable behavior of the public interface should be in the top-level `tests/` directory.
 Tests for private APIs, or that rely on private APIs to assess, are in unit test submodules.

+## Use statements

+Use `use crate::xyz` rather than `use super::xyz` to import other things from the Conserve implementation.
+(Either is valid and they seem just as good, but let's pick `crate` to be consisent.)

+Unit test submodules can do `use super::*`.

+Otherwise, avoid `use ...::*` except for libraries that specifically recommend it.